therlaup/pydicom-batch/README.md

   directory_structure: PatientID/StudyInstanceUID/  # Directory structure generated in the output directory
 ```

+For a list of supported elements in C-FIND requests, see [Tables F.4.2-16 and F.4.2-17](http://dicom.nema.org/medical/dicom/current/output/chtml/part02/sect_F.4.2.2.4.html).

 ### Sample C-MOVE request

 The purpose of a C-MOVE extraction is to transfer DICOM instance to our local workstation.